Virus hot spots flare, hospitals tested as economies reopen

 With more than 1.4 million infections and nearly 85,000 deaths, the U.S. has the largest outbreak in the world by far, according to a tally by Johns Hopkins University.
 Worldwide, the virus has infected more than 4.4 million and killed over 300,000.
 Experts say the actual numbers are likely far higher.

-As restaurants reopen, some with plastic sheeting between customers and wait staff and most with masks for servers and other social distancing precautions, one famous restaurant plans to makes its ambiance more convivial by planting mannequins in its grand dining room.
+As restaurants reopen, some with plastic sheeting between customers and wait staff and most with masks for servers and other social distancing precautions, one famous eatery plans hopes to inspire a convivial ambiance by planting mannequins in its grand dining room.

-The mannequins dressed in fine 1940′s-style attire already have taken their seats at The Inn at Little Washington, tucked in the foothills of the Blue Ridge Mountains about 90 minutes from the nation’s capital.
+Virginia restaurants can still only serve dine-in customers outdoors, and the three-Michelin-star, The Inn at Little Washington, has opted to wait until May 29 to resume indoors dining service.

-Virginia restaurants can still only serve dine-in customers outdoors, and the three-Michelin-star restaurant has opted to wait until May 29 to resume indoors dining service.
+But the mannequins, dressed in fine 1940′s-style attire, already have been seated at the restaurant tucked in the foothills of the Blue Ridge Mountains about 90 minutes from the nation’s capital.

 “We’re all craving to gather and see other people right now,” Patrick O’Connell, chef and proprietor of the restaurant said.
 “They don’t all necessarily need to be real people.”